KIpolis, a forum for the Kangaroo Island community

 polis means ‘city, community’ in Greek — in the ancient days, politics wasn’t yet a tainted word.

-Basic rules for this website:
+Basic rules for contibutions to this website:

 - the information should be of public interest and/or educational